 - A certified child life specialist is assigned to the intern during each rotation.
 Your CCLS supervisor will meet with you daily to discuss rotation goals, journal entries, and patient assessments and interventions.

-- The internship coordinator will provide oversight of a case study.
+- The internship program supervisor will provide oversight of a case study.